 4.7 The reconciliation procedure applies the rules above to the set Labels, possibly adding additional labels. " Rep ?
 A : B " means 'if Rep , add A to Labels, otherwise add B .'
 A set of keys gate is "protected" (with respect to a set Labels of stream labels) if and only if all labels are either read-only or are sealed on compatible keys.
 After reconciliation , output interfaces are associated with the element in Labels with highest severity 84 4.8 The effect of coordination on throughput for a Storm topology computing a streaming wordcount.
-4.9 Log records processed over time, 5 ad servers 95 4.10 Log records processed over time, 10 ad servers 96 4.11 Seal-based strategies, 10 ad servers 96 5.1 The MOLLY system performs forward/backward alternation: forward steps simulate concrete distributed executions with failures to produce lineage-enriched outputs, while backward steps use lineage to search for failure combinations that could falsify the outputs.
-Molly alternates between forward and backward steps until it has exhausted the possible falsifiers.
-103 5.2 The unique support for the outcome $\log(B, data)$ is shown in bold; it can be falsified 107 5.3 (as in the counterexample) by dropping a message from A to B at time 1 $(O{(A,B,1)})$. retry-deliv exhibits redundancy in time.
-All derivations of log(B, data)@4 re- 107 5.5 quire a direct transmission from node A, which could crash (as it does in the coun- terexample).
-One of the redundant supports (falsifier: $O{(A,B,2)}$) is highlighted 108 5.4 The lineage diagram for classic-deliv reveals redundancy in space but not time.
+93 4.9 Log records processed over time, 5 ad servers 95 4.10 Log records processed over time, 10 ad servers 96 4.11 Seal-based strategies, 10 ad servers 96 5.1 The Molly system performs forward/backward alternation: forward steps simulate concrete distributed executions with failures to produce lineage-enriched outputs, while backward steps use lineage to search for failure combinations that could falsify the outputs.
+Molly alternates between forward and backward steps until it has exhausted the 5.0 possible falsifiers.
+103 5.2 The unique support for the outcome $\log(B)$ , data) is shown in bold; it can be faished (as in the counterexample) by dropping a message from A to B at time 1 ( $O{12}$ = 1) 107 5.3 (as in the counterexample) by diopping a message non A to B at time $1 (O{(A,B,1)})$ . retry-deliv exhibits redundancy in time.
+All derivations of log(B, data)@4 re- 107 quire a direct transmission from node A, which could crash (as it does in the coun- terexample).
+One of the redundant supports (falsifier: $O{(A,B,2)}$ ) is highlighted.
+108 5.4 The lineage diagram for classic-deliv reveals redundancy in space but not time.
 In the counterexample, a makes a partial broadcast which reaches b but not c . b then attempts to relay, but both messages are dropped.
-A support (falsifier: $O{(A,C,1)} \lor O{(C,B,2)}$) is highlighted.
-109 5.5 Lineage for the redundant broadcast protocol redun-deliv , which exhibits redundancy 100 in space and time.
-A redundant support (falsifier: $O{(A,C,1)} \lor O{(C,B,2)}$) is highlighted.
-The lineage from this single failure-free execution is sufficient to show that no counterex- amples exist.
-112 5.6 Lineage for the finite redundant broadcast protocol ack-deliv , which exhibits redundancy in space in this execution, but only reveals redundancy in time in runs in which ACKs are not received (i.e., when failures occur).
-The message diagram shows an unsuccessful fault injection attempt based on analysis of the lineage diagram: drop messages from A to B at time 1, from C to B at time 2, and then crash C. When these faults are injected, ack-deliv causes A to make an additional broadcast attempt when an ACK is not received.
-113 5.7 A blocking execution of 2PC.
-Agents a, b and d successfully prepare (p) and vote (v) to commit a transaction.
-The coordinator then fails, and agents are left uncertain about the outcome-a violation of the termination property 124
+A support (falsifier: $O{(A,C,1)} \vee O{(C,B,2)}$ ) is bighlighted 109 5.5 Lineage for the redundant broadcast protocol redun-deliv , which exhibits redundancy in space and time .
+A redundant support (falsifier: $O{(A,C,1)} \lor O{(C,B,2)}$ ) is highlighted.
+The lineage from this single failure-free execution is sufficient to show that no counterex- 108 amples exist.
+112 5.6 Lineage for the finite redundant broadcast protocol ack-deliv , which exhibits redun- dancy in space in this execution, but only reveals redundancy in time in runs in which ACKs are not received (i.e., when failures occur).
+The message diagram shows an unsuccessful fault injection attempt based on analysis of the lineage diagram: drop messages from A to B at time 1, from C to B at time 2, and then crash C. When these taults are injected, ack-deliv causes A to make an additional broadcast attempt when 110 57 A blocking execution of 2PC Agents $a$ h and $d$ successfully prepare ( n ) and yote ( v ).
+113 5.1 to commit a transaction.
+The coordinator then fails, and agents are left uncertain about the outcome-a violation of the termination property.
+124